flutter/website/src/content/packages-and-plugins/swift-package-manager/for-plugin-authors.md

 {% endtab %}
 {% endtabs %}

-## Updating unit tests in plugin example app
+## How to update unit tests in a plugin's example app

 If your plugin has native XCTests, you might need to update them to work with Swift Package Manager if one of the following is true: